rsksmart/RSKIPs/IPs/RSKIP-precompiled-bto-utils.md

 ## Abstract

 A new precompiled contract (i.e., native, hardwired onto the RSK consensus layer) is introduced.
-This contract contains a few complex Bitcoin-related operations that help leverage some of the work BTO contracts need to repeatedly perform.
+This contract contains a few complex BTO-related operations that help leverage some of the work BTO contracts need to repeatedly perform.

 ## Motivation

-With the arising need of BTOs (ICOs over Bitcoin) on top of the RSK network, a need for different BTO token and/or token-emitting contracts to perform certain complex Bitcoin-related operations on a regular basis is in place.
+With the arising need of BTOs (ICOs over Bitcoin) on top of the RSK network, a need for different BTO token and/or token-emitting contracts to perform certain complex BTO-related operations on a regular basis is in place.
 If written in solidity (or assembly WOLOG) and executed on the RVM, each of these functions would be expensive - and even more expensive to write and test every time.
 Furthermore, different implementations can lead to errors potentially protruding to loss of funds.
 A well-written, tested and precompiled function set that covers these operations will leverage the complexity on the BTO contracts' side while at the same time enforcing a certain level of security by implementing these as part of the RSK consensus.

 ## Specification